stjordanis/graph-tool/doc/gt_format.rst

 in sequence.
 The sequence itself determines implicitly the index of the nodes, in the range from ``0`` to ``N-1``.
-The list of out-neighbors of a given node is composed of a length (8 bytes, ``uint64_t``) and a sequence of node indexes with this length.
-The number of bytes ``d`` used to encode the node indexes in this list is determined by the value of ``N``, and will be the smallest value of the set ``{1, 2, 4, 8}`` (i.e. ``{uint8_t, uint16_t, uint32_t, uint64_t}``, respectively) which is sufficient to accommodate all ``N`` nodes.
+The list of out-neighbors of a given node is composed of a length (8 bytes, ``uint64_t``) and a sequence of node indices with this length.
+The number of bytes ``d`` used to encode the node indices in this list is determined by the value of ``N``, and will be the smallest value of the set ``{1, 2, 4, 8}`` (i.e. ``{uint8_t, uint16_t, uint32_t, uint64_t}``, respectively) which is sufficient to accommodate all ``N`` nodes.
 For undirected graphs,